klefstad-teaching/ICS-45C-HW6/README.md

 Because `Square` is derived from a concrete class, rather than an abstract base class, it can inherit method definitions.
 We want **`class Square`** to inherit definitions of `area()` and `draw()` from `Rectangle`—which means you must not define an `area()` or `draw()` method in class `Square`.

-Square’s constructor should take only the parameters:  `center`,  `name`, and a `side`.
+`Square`’s constructor should take only the parameters:  `center`,  `name`, and a `side`.
 It must call the `Rectangle` constructor, passing in the appropriate parameters.

 ## 3 class Picture and struct ListNode